vroom0607/Enlightened-Epoque/articles/article4.md

 Beyond the factor of aesthetics, investing in well-crafted accessories is a must if we want to elevate any look you may choose to sport.
 After analyzing cost-per-wear outcomes of these investment pieces, we can see that there is 1 clear winner here: the high-quality necklace or the sturdy purse.
 Social media may convince us that having a large collection of jewelry or bags is the solution to preventing any fashion faux pas; however, the real antidote lies in purchasing timeless and durable items first.
 Since these pieces last for years to come, we can gradually build up a small but well-crafted rotation of accessories on hand.
 The trick is to avoid impulse spending and practice careful thought instead!

 ### **References**
 American Gem Society.
 "Understanding Gold Purity: What Do the Numbers Mean?"
 American Gem Society, https://www.americangemsociety.org/.
-Accessed 08 Feb.
+Accessed 15 Mar.
 2025.

 Jewelry Shopping Guide.
 "14K vs. 18K Gold: Which Should You Buy?"
 Jewelry Shopping Guide, https://www.jewelryshoppingguide.com/.
-Accessed 08 Feb.
+Accessed 15 Mar.
 2025.

 The Jewelry Guide.
 "Why Solid Gold and Sterling Silver Are Worth the Investment."
 The Jewelry Guide, https://www.thejewelryguide.com/.
-Accessed 08 Feb.
+Accessed 14 Mar.
 2025.

 The Wardrobe Consultant.
 "How to Invest in Quality Jewelry That Lasts."
 The Wardrobe Consultant, https://www.thewardrobeconsultant.com/.
-Accessed 08 Feb.
+Accessed 15 Mar.
 2025.